Angéle de la Barthe: Narrative

 According to the account of her trial, Angéle de la Barthe was accused by Inquisitor Hugues de Beniols (the supreme chief of the Toulouse Inquisition) of having habitual sexual intercourse with the Devil and giving birth, seven years prior at age 53, to a monster with a wolf's head and a serpent's tail.
 The monster's sole food consisted of babies, which were either slain by Angéle de la Barthe or dug up from their graves in remote churchyards.
 She confessed to having fed it babies for two years, before the monster ran away in the middle of the night.
 She also boasted of having had commerce with the Demon, and of being a constant attendant at the Sabbat.
 Hugues de la Beniols did not inquire if it was true that for two years a large number of babies had disappeared.
-Angéle de la Barth was found guilty and burned alive at Place Saint Stephen, in Toulouse.
+Angéle de la Barthe was found guilty and burned alive at Place Saint Stephen, in Toulouse.